Skip to content Logo Banca Ifis

 Double materiality results

-The findings of the double materiality analysis showed that, for each ESRS and related sub-topic, relevant risks, opportunities and impacts were identified in terms of impact materiality and financial materiality, for own operations and for the value chain over different time horizons.
+In line with the previous financial year, for each ESRS and related sub-topic, relevant impacts, risks and opportunities were identified in terms of both impact materiality and financial materiality, taking into account the Group’s new scope and the value chain mapping activities.

-Finally, with reference to the governance dimension, G1 – Business Conduct, was material only with reference to own operations over a short to medium-term time horizon.
+• G1 – Business Conduct remains material with reference to own operations and, to some extent, along the value chain, over a short to medium-term and long-term time horizon.

 Environment